segmentio/atlantis/runatlantis.io/docs/repo-level-atlantis-yaml.md

   autoplan:
     when_modified: ["../modules/**/*.tf", "*.tf*"]
 ```

 Note:
 * `when_modified` uses the [`.dockerignore` syntax](https://docs.docker.com/engine/reference/builder/#dockerignore-file)
 * The paths are relative to the project's directory.
+* `when_modified` will be used by both automatic and manually run plans.
+* `when_modified` will continue to work for manually run plans even when autoplan is disabled.

 ### Supporting Terraform Workspaces
 ```yaml